If you are like I was for a long time, you have avoided learning R.

 We write some code, or click some buttons and follow some menus, and there’s our output.
-We might get slightly different output, depending on what options we include or check off, but that’s the basic story every time.
+The software might give us slightly different output, depending on what options we include or check off.
+But that’s the basic story every time.
 We run a model, and our results appear.

 Not so with R.

-Let’s take a look at the syntax you might use to run a basic one-way ANOVA in R, using a dataset called data1.
+Let’s take a look at the syntax you might use to run a basic one-way ANOVA in R. We will use a dataset called data1.
 (Notice I say might, because there is more than one way to do this!)

 model1 <- lm(yvar ~ factorvar, data=data1)